The paper vs. plastic bag debate is an interesting one. The debate should reach far beyond which type of grocery bag to choose at the checkout.

 Paper can be recycled, and the pulp is used to create many new paper items.
 The recycling process uses many chemicals to treat the wood pulp so it can be reused.

 Plastic is made from oil, which is a non-renewable resource.
 This has an obvious detrimental effect on the environment.
 Plastic also requires a great deal of energy to produce.
 TreeHugger reports that the largest energy input into the plastic bag manufacturing process is electricity.
 In the United States, half of this energy comes from coal burning power plants.
 This, again, has a negative impact on the environment.

 Plastics can be recycled.
 The recycling process means that plastics are often down-cycled, which means that they produce a lesser-quality material after each recycling.

-One of the best ways to help the environment is to reuse bags.
-Whether this means reusing plastic grocery bags or making fabric grocery bags, this helps to reduce the amount of new bags used and disposed of each year.
+One of the best ways to help the environment is to re-use bags.
+Whether this means reusing plastic grocery bags or making fabric grocery bags, this helps reduce the amount of new bags used that are disposed of each year.

-The issues regarding paper vs. plastic bags are important and as such regular research is being carried out by governments, organizations and corporations throughout the world looking at the long term affect on the environment of these products as well as developing alternatives.
-There are many places to look for up to date information.
-When looking for information on the Internet it is always important to bear in mind that information can be presented in ways that will help to further a cause.
+The issues regarding paper vs. plastic bags are important and as such regular research is being carried out by governments, organizations and corporations throughout the world looking at the long term effect on the environment of these products as well as developing alternatives.
+There are many places to look for up-to-date information.
+When looking for information on the Internet, it is always important to bear in mind that information can be presented in ways that will help further a cause.
 Therefore this needs to be factored in when looking at information on single-issue websites.
-Information also quickly goes out of date, therefore it is also important to go back to the source study where possible, to ensure that the latest information is available.
+Information also quickly goes out of date, therefore it is also important to go back to the source study, whenever possible, to ensure that the latest information is available.